Have you heard of the ghillie suit? If you’re curious about what it is and how it’s used, you’ve come to the right place.

 Shape | Loose, full-body covering with strands | Simple, rectangular or circular design |

-Purpose | Camouflage and concealment | Simple, rectangular, or circular design |
+Purpose | Camouflage and concealment | Weather protection, basic concealment |

 Material | Jute, burlap, or synthetic strands | Waterproof or lightweight fabric |

-Coverage | Covers the entire body, including the head and arms | Covers the entire body, including head and arms |
+Coverage | Covers the entire body, including the head and arms | Primarily torso, sometimes with a hood |

-Design | 3D texture for blending into surroundings | Flat, often with minimal patterns |
+Design | 3D texture for blending into specific surroundings | Flat, often with minimal patterns |

 Some Ghillie suits may have a poncho-like base layer, but the addition of strands and textures sets them apart.